Qualifying absolute liability of continuing breach

 Therefore far-reaching consequences of the Charterers’ breach of laytime provision in case when vessel was on demurrage on departure from load port, were held to be such that demurrage continue to accrue immediately on arrival to discharge port, whether valid NOR was tendered or not.

-To escape this harsh liability most charterparties now state clearly that laytime or, if the Vessel is on demurrage, demurrage shall commence, at each loading and each discharge port, upon the expiry of six (6) hours after a valid NOR has become effective berth or no berth, or when the Vessel commences loading, or discharging, whichever first occurs.
+Modern forms of charterparties specifically provide for example that laytime or, if the vessel is on demurrage, demurrage shall commence, at each loading and each discharge port, upon the expiry of six (6) hours after a valid NOR has become effective berth or no berth, or when the vessel commences loading, or discharging, whichever first occurs.
+Such wording allows interruption of both laytime and demurrage and partly devaluate rigour of "once on demurrage, always on demurrage" rule.
+(See BPVOY4 clause 7.3.2 below).

 On 14 April 2008 the discharge of the vessel was completed, apart from the cargo in Hold No 2.
 The Tribunal found that From 14 April 2008, the Charterers’ liability for demurrage was interrupted because the delay was due to the owners’ fault related to the unseaworthiness of the vessel.
 Then from 15 April until 25 April 2008 the cause of the delay to the vessel was not the Charterers’ failure to unload the cargo but the necessity for the terms of the LOU (instead of cash settlement of US$2 million) to be negotiated and agreed.
 After that the owners’ breach had foreseeably caused the intervention of the Veterinary Service, to whom notification of the cargo damage would have been made irrespective of disputes over accepting a letter of undertaking.
 The Veterinary Service was under a legal obligation to take samples and arrange for the examination of the goods and to determine whether the owners were obliged to arrange for their re-export or destruction.
 The Tribunal found that it was reasonably foreseeable that the owners’ breach of charterparty would cause a delay in the Veterinary Service resolving the position up to, but not after, 19 May 2008.
 From that date, the owners’ breach ceased to be causative of foreseeable delay.
 Accordingly, on the Tribunal’s findings, the Vessel was on demurrage from that date, and further delay thereafter was too remote to be recoverable as damages for the owners’ breach in relation to the seaworthiness of the Vessel.
 The Tribunal held that the charterers were clearly be liable for demurrage, notwithstanding that the discharging operation has become the responsibility of the receiver or of some other party and the charterer plays no part in it himself.
 Charterers appealed arguing among the other points that the Tribunal found that the charterparty had been frustrated by reason of the April order of the Veterinary Service, but that the plea of frustration failed because the Tribunal treated such frustration as self-induced or caused by the Charterers’ fault.
 On the Tribunal finding that the receivers’ conduct was ultimately the real reason for the cargo not being discharged, because it was the reason why the continued existence of the Veterinary Service’s order, was in place the Commercial court held that such conduct on the part of receivers prevents the charterers from relying on what would otherwise be a frustrating event as relieving them from the obligation to pay demurrage.